maybeLx/MVSFormerPlusPlus/README.md

 - [x] Releasing pre-trained models fine-tuned on Tanks&Temples and test code.

-- [x] NEWS!
-Updating a script to process mvs data with depth range free cameras (such as nerf transforms.json)
+- [x] Updating a script to process mvs data with depth range free cameras (such as nerf transforms.json)

 ## Installation